 These viruses cause inflammation in the lungs, nose, and throat.
 Influenza affects both adults and children.
 It’s especially dangerous for babies who don’t have strong immune systems.

 This rare condition sometimes occurs for no known reason.
 Severe cases can lead to death if they’re left untreated.
 A few causes have been identified and include:

 - complication from lung or stem cell transplant

 - fumes from chemicals like ammonia, bleach, and chlorine

 - adverse reactions to medications

-Viral bronchiolitis affects children younger than 2 years, but generally manifests in infants 3 to 6 months of age.
+Viral bronchiolitis most commonly affects children under 2 years old.
 A few risk factors for viral bronchiolitis in babies and young children are: